-[], which is a broker-dealer and a member of the Financial Industry Regulatory Authority, will act as dealer manager for this offering. [] will be an "underwriter" within the meaning of Section 2(a)(11) of the Securities Act with respect to this offering.
+Ladenburg Thalmann & Co.
+Inc., which is a broker-dealer and a member of the Financial Industry Regulatory Authority, will act as dealer manager for this offering.
+Ladenburg Thalmann & Co.
+Inc. will be an "underwriter" within the meaning of Section 2(a)(11) of the Securities Act with respect to this offering.
 Under the terms and subject to the conditions contained in the dealer management agreement, the dealer manager will provide financial advisory and marketing services in connection with this offering and will solicit the exercise of rights and participation in the over-subscription privilege.
 This offering is not contingent upon any number of rights being exercised.
-We have agreed to pay the dealer manager a fee for its financial advisory, marketing and soliciting services equal to []% of the aggregate subscription price for shares issued pursuant to this offering.
-In addition, we have agreed to reimburse the dealer managers an aggregate amount up to \$[] for their expenses incurred in connection with this offering.
+We have agreed to pay the dealer manager a fee for its financial advisory, marketing and soliciting services equal to 3.0% of the aggregate subscription price for shares issued pursuant to this offering, other than shares issued pursuant to the exercise of subscription rights by the Affiliates.
+In addition, we have agreed to reimburse the dealer manager an aggregate amount up to \$10,000 for their expenses incurred in connection with this offering.

-The dealer manager will reallow to other broker-dealers that have executed and delivered a soliciting dealer agreement and have solicited the exercise of rights, solicitation fees equal to []% of the subscription price per share for each share issued pursuant to the exercise of rights as a result of their soliciting efforts, subject to a maximum fee based on the number of shares held by each broker-dealer through DTC on the record date.
+The dealer manager will reallow to other broker-dealers that have executed and delivered a soliciting dealer agreement and have solicited the exercise of rights, solicitation fees equal up to 0.35% of the subscription price per share for each share issued pursuant to the exercise of rights as a result of their soliciting efforts, subject to a maximum fee based on the number of shares held by each broker-dealer through DTC on the record date.
 Fees will be paid by us to the broker-dealer designated on the applicable portion of the subscription certificates or, in the absence of such designation, to the dealer manager.

-We have agreed to indemnify the dealer manager for, or contribute to losses arising out of, certain liabilities, including liabilities under the Securities Act and the Exchange Act, insofar as such losses arise out of or are based upon an untrue statement or omission of a material fact in this Prospectus.
+We have agreed to indemnify the dealer manager for, or contribute to losses arising out of, certain liabilities, including liabilities under the Securities Act.
+The dealer manager agreement also provides that the dealer manager will not be subject to any liability to us in rendering the services contemplated by the dealer manager agreement except for any act of bad faith, willful misfeasance, or gross negligence of the dealer manager or reckless disregard by the dealer manager of its obligations and duties under the dealer manager agreement.
 However, the dealer manager has agreed to indemnify us for, or contribute to any such losses arising out of or based upon an untrue statement or omission of a material fact in this Prospectus that was made in reliance upon information that the dealer manager provided to the Company for use herein.
-Because [] will be an underwriter, [] will be subject to the prospectus delivery requirements of the Securities Act and will be subject to certain statutory liabilities, including, but not limited to, under the Securities Act and the Exchange Act.
+Because Ladenburg Thalmann & Co.
+Inc. will be an underwriter, Ladenburg Thalmann & Co.
+Inc. will be subject to the prospectus delivery requirements of the Securities Act and will be subject to certain statutory liabilities, including, but not limited to, under the Securities Act and the Exchange Act.

-We have also agreed not to directly or indirectly sell, offer to sell, enter into any agreement to sell, or otherwise dispose of, any of our common stock or securities convertible into such securities, other than the rights, the shares and the common stock issued in connection with the reinvestment of dividends or distributions, for a period of 60 days from the date hereof without the prior consent of the dealer manager.
+We have also agreed not to directly or indirectly sell, offer to sell, enter into any agreement to sell, or otherwise dispose of, any of our common stock or securities convertible into such securities, other than the rights, the shares and the common stock issued in connection with the reinvestment of dividends or distributions, for a period of 60 days from the expiration date without the prior consent of the dealer manager.